https://www.epo.org/en/about-us/services-and-activities/chief-economist

 Decorative image

 The EPO Chief Economist unit aims to provide high-level expertise and analysis and to foster well-informed policy debate on issues relating to patents, innovation and economic growth.
-It develops projects to help the EPO understand better how patents are used and what their economic impact is.
+It develops projects to help the EPO understand better how patents are used and the scope of their economic impact.
 Externally it promotes the EPO as a major player in the public arena (in academia, expert forums and the press, among policymakers, etc.).

 The current Chief Economist is Yann Ménière (contact: chiefeconomist@epo.org).